 Partnerships with patient and family advisors are also affected by COVID-19.
 Advisory council meetings, workgroups, committees, and other collaborative activities are no longer being held onsite but that should not mean that the work could not continue.
 There are multiple, valuable roles for patient and family advisors/partners, particularly at this time.
 Unlike the pandemics in previous decades, technology provides numerous ways to collaborate.

-Patient- and Family-Centered Strategies in the Time of COVID-19
+Webinars — Patient- and Family-Centered Strategies During COVID-19